tazeb6531/Spam_detection/README.md

 # Demo
-text classification to be updated
+text classification to be updated.